-17th, 2023) at a threshold of $> 5^8$ are downloaded 9 - 24,832 flares
+- 1. All detected flares from the FAVA website from week 1 to week 780^{10} (2008 August 4-2023 July 17) at a threshold of $>5^{11}$ are downloaded (this equals 24,832 flares).
+12 - 2.
+All flares with a Galactic latitude $|b| < 10^{\circ}$ are retained (2210 flares remain). - 3.
+Only flares whose low-energy and/or high-energy FAVA detection is at least 5σ are saved (this leaves 830 flares remaining). - 4.
+The remaining flares are then positionally cross-matched with the 4FGL-DR4 (Ballet et al. 2023), Roma-BZCAT (Massaro et al. 2015), as well as the list of definitive gamma-ray-emitting novae by Koji Mukai.
+We break this down into four categories: - (a) Flares positionally coincident with a 4FGL-DR4 blazar or a blazar reported in the Roma-BZCAT.
+These flares are removed. - (b) Flares exclusively coincident with the position of a known 4FGL-DR4 Galactic source or a gamma-rayemitting novae (i.e., are not spatially coincident with an unassociated or known blazar source).
+These flares

-- 2. All flares with a Galactic latitude $|b| < 10^{\circ}$ are retained -2.210 flares remain - 3.
-Only flares whose low-energy and/or high-energy FAVA detection is at least 5σ are saved 830 flares remain - 4.
-The remaining flares are then positionally cross-matched with the 4FGL-DR4 (Ballet et al. 2023), Roma-BZCAT (Massaro et al. 2015) as well as the list of definitive gamma-ray emitting novae by Koji Mukai10.
-We break this down into 4 categories: - Flares positionally coincident with a 4FGL-DR4 blazar or a blazar reported in the Roma-BZCAT.
-These flares are removed. - Flares exclusively coincident with the position of a known 4FGL-DR4 Galactic source or a gamma-ray emitting novae (i.e. are not spatially coincident with an unassociated or known blazar source).
-These flares are set aside and are categorized as originating from known Galactic sources. - Flares positionally coincident with a 4FGL-DR4 unassociated source, or with a 4FGL-DR4 unassociated source and a known Galactic source - Flares that do not positionally coincide with a gamma-ray source reported in the 4FGL-DR4.
+- are set aside and are categorized as originating from known Galactic sources. - (c) Flares positionally coincident with a 4FGL-DR4 unassociated source, or with a 4FGL-DR4 unassociated source and a known Galactic source. - (d) Flares that do not positionally coincide with a gammaray source reported in the 4FGL-DR4.

-The 4FGL-DR4 does not provide gamma-ray $R{95\%}$ for some of the detected novae, as well as not detecting others, hence, why we utilize the compiled gamma-ray novae list.
-This second subset (flares exclusively coincident with the position of a known 4FGL-DR4 Galactic source or a gamma-ray emitting novae) is composed of 105 individually unique FAVA flares.
+The 4FGL-DR4 does not provide gamma-ray $R{95\%}$ for some of the detected novae, as well as not detecting others, hence why we utilize the compiled gamma-ray novae list.
+This second subset (flares exclusively coincident with the position of a known 4FGL-DR4 Galactic source or a gamma-ray-emitting novae) is composed of 105 individually unique FAVA flares.
 This subset is set aside and will be discussed at the end of this section.
-The last two items encompass possibly new, or unknown sources, and are the subset of flares we discuss for the remainder of the data selection cuts. -143 flares
+The last two items encompass possibly new or unknown sources, and are the subset of flares we discuss for the remainder of the data selection cuts (143 flares).

-- 5. Flares that are coincident with a 2FAV source that is associated with a known blazar are eliminated 131 flares remain. - 6.
-Following the Wide-Field Infrared Survey Explorer (WISE) blazar strip as reported in Massaro et al. 2012, we developed a code11 to filter out any flare detection whose R{95%} contains a WISE source (from the AllWISE catalog) with infrared colors within the blazar strip in all 3 dimensions (W1-W2 vs. W2-W3, W2-W3 vs. W3-W4, and W1-W2 vs. W3-W4) as this is considered a likely blazar.
-Upper limits on reported AllWISE magnitudes are considered.
-11 flares remain. - 7.
+- 5. Flares that are coincident with a 2FAV source that is associated with a known blazar are eliminated (131 flares remain). - 6.
+Following the Wide-Field Infrared Survey Explorer (WISE) blazar strip as reported in Massaro et al. (2012), we developed a code to filter out any flare detection whose $R{95\%}$ contains a WISE source (from the AllWISE catalog) with infrared colors within the blazar strip in all three-dimensions (W1-W2 versus W2-W3, W2-W3 versus W3-W4, and W1-W2 versus W3-W4) as this is considered a likely blazar.
+14 Upper limits on reported AllWISE magnitudes are considered (11 flares remain). - 7.
 FAVA reports the real-time angular distance of the flare to the position of the Sun at the time the flare was detected.
-Following Ackermann et al. 2013, since the Sun is a bright gamma-ray emitting source, we cut all flares whose Sun distance is less than 12°.
-None of these remaining flares met this criteria so none were cut 11 flares remain. - 8.
-Lastly, in order to see if the unassociated FAVA detected flares are coincident with other transient detections we cross-matched our remaining flares with the First Chime/FRB Fast Radio Burst catalog (CHIME/FRB Collaboration et al. 2021), the Swift/BAT Hard X-Ray Transient Monitor (Krimm et al. 2013), the Third Swift Burst Alert Telescope Gamma-Ray Burst (GRB) Catalog (Lien et al. 2016), the Fourth Fermi-GBM Gamma-Ray Burst Catalog (von Kienlin et al. 2020) and the Fermi-LAT catalog of long-term gamma-ray transient sources (1FLT; Baldini et al. 2021).
-The only spatial cross-matches that occur is with the Third Swift Burst Alert Telescope (BAT) Gamma-Ray Burst (GRB) Catalog, and the Fourth Fermi-GBM Gamma-Ray Burst Catalog.
-Both catalogs report the detection of GRB 221009A (RA: 288.26, DEC: 19.77; 2022 October 9 at 13:16:58.99 UTC (Lesage et al. 2023)) which is both spatially and temporally coincident with one of the 11 remaining unassociated FAVA flares (flare 7401).
-This GRB is the recently detected brightest-of-all-time (BOAT) GRB with the highest total isotropic-equivalent energy and highest fluence and peak flux GRB ever identified (Burns et al. 2023).
-Therefore, this flare is removed -10flares remain.
+Following Ackermann et al. (2013), since the Sun is a bright gamma-ray-emitting source, we cut all flares whose Sun distance is less than 12°.
+None of these remaining flares met this criteria, so none were cut (11 flares remain). - 8.
+Lastly, in order to see if the unassociated FAVA-detected flares are coincident with other transient detections, we cross-matched our remaining flares with the First Chime/